-Physical education learning is applied in sport.
-Sport is a growing industry and the need to prepare young sportsmen or women adequately to be astute and competitive is imminent.
+Physical education learning is applied here in sport.
+Sport is a growing industry, and the need to prepare young sportsmen or women adequately to be astute and competitive is imminent.
 The knowledge of anatomy, physiology, biomechanics, nutrition and psychology is applied in sporting contexts.
-Learners will then confidently transfer the values, attitudes, skills and knowledge from grassroots to elite sport.
+Learners will then confidently transfer the values, attitudes, skills and knowledge from grassroot to elite sport.

-The development of sport is embedded across grades from Grade 9 to Grade 10 in varying contexts of learning and levels of competition.
-As sport grows the Specialists needed to service elite athletes at national and international level will be in high demand.
-It is envisaged that this unit will stimulate students' interests as this content canvases significant areas in sport.
+The development of sport is embedded across grades from Gr 9 to Gr 12 in varying contexts of learning and levels of competition.
+As sport grows, the specialists needed to service elite athletes at national and international level will be in high demand.
+It is envisaged that this unit will elicit students' interests as this content canvases significant areas in sport.
 The learning will ultimately provide career pathways for and further their learning at higher education.